shravanirakala/LiveTfLArrivals/README.md

 # Real-Time Streaming Data Pipeline for Transport for London(Tfl)

 stream-tfl-to-cassandra is an end-to-end real-time data streaming pipeline that ingests live arrivals data from the Transport for London (TfL) API.
-Built using technologies like Apacche Spark, Apache Airflow, Apache Kafka, Cassandra and Docker.
+This project is built using technologies like Apache Spark, Apache Airflow, Apache Kafka, Cassandra and Docker.

 ## Architecture Overview

 - **Apache Airflow**: Schedules and orchestrates the TfL API data ingestion pipeline.
-- **Kafka**: Broker for streaming data, Buffers real-time transport events (tubes and delays).
+- **Kafka**: Distributed message broker to stream data, Buffers real-time transport events (tubes and delays).
 - **Apache Spark**: Consumes from Kafka, parses, and transforms messages.
 - **Apache Cassandra**: Stores the final processed data for low latency and higher scalability.
 - **PostgreSQL**: Used by Airflow for backend metadata storage.